Psychiatry Services Offered:

 - We expect you to be an active participant in your care and recovery.

 - We expect you to discuss your progress with us to determine if the care you are receiving is meeting your needs.

 - We expect you to treat our staff and fellow patients with the courtesy and respect which you would appreciate being given.

-Mindfully Integrated Health has partnered with Lighthouse TMS Centers and NeuroStar to provide TMS Therapy, an FDA-approved treatment for patients with severe treatment resistant depression.
+Mindfully Integrated Health has partnered with NeuroStar to provide TMS Therapy.
+TMS is an FDA-approved treatment for patients with severe treatment resistant depression.
 TMS therapy has been included in the American Psychiatric Association treatment guideline for depression since 2010 and offers a drug free way to manage depression!

 TMS uses precisely targeted magnetic pulses to stimulate key areas of the brain that are underactive in patients with depression.